 Perfect for when apples are in season.

 Muffins are an easy option for fast mornings, especially when paired with some protein (like a hard boiled egg) and some fruit.
-Veggies and Virtue has an awesome Muffin Club series, and this Healthy Apple Muffin from Cookie and Kate is one that is great for fall when apples are in season!
+This Healthy Apple Muffin from Cookie and Kate is one that is great for fall when apples are in season!

 Here is the recipe:

 Preheat oven to 425 degrees F. If necessary, grease all 12 cups on your muffin tin with butter or non-stick cooking spray (my pan is non-stick and doesn’t require any grease).